decentraland/player-documentation/_posts/events/how-to-submit-an-event.md

 4. Complete the form
 5. Click "Submit"
 6. Wait for your event to be reviewed
-7. Your event is published
+7. If you event passes review, it will be published

 ## FAQ